jhu-library-applications/traject_horizon/README.md

 ## Installation

-traject_horizon is a plugin for [traject](http://github.com/jrochkind/traject), install them both:
+traject_horizon is a plugin for [traject](http://github.com/jrochkind/traject), which needs to run under jruby.
+We recommend [chruby](https://github.com/postmodern/chruby) for managing multiple ruby versions, see it's instructions for installing jruby.

+Then, with jruby active (`$ chruby jruby`), you can install both `traject` and `traject_horizon` with:

     $ gem install traject traject_horizon